QuickBooks Blog

 13. Mortgage interest and property taxes

-If you work from home or operate a business from your residential property, you can claim this amount on your tax return.
+If you work from home or operate a business from your residential property, you can claim a portion of this amount on your tax return.
 Calculate how much of your home you dedicate to business operations and claim the same percentage when you file your taxes.

-To help with small business taxes, use the tax preparation checklist to help guide you through which documents you may need to file and share with your small business accountant.
+To help with small business taxes, use the tax preparation checklist to help guide you through which business tax documents you may need to file and share with your small business accountant.

 Recommended for you